ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   composed of components such as structured values, namely JSON objects and arrays, and primitive data, namely numbers and text strings as well as the special values null, true, and false.

-Type:
-: As per {{-json}}, one of the six JSON types (strings, numbers, booleans, null, objects, arrays).

 Member:
 : A name/value pair in an object.
 (A member is not itself a value.)